-I’ve been feeling uninspired lately, when it comes to cooking dinner during the week.
-I work full time and a have a heinous commute (1.5-2 hours each way) at least 3 days a week.
+I’ve been feeling uninspired lately when it comes to cooking dinner during the week.
+I work full time and have a heinous commute (1.5-2 hours each way) at least 3 days a week.
 Some days I’m away from home 13+ hours and by the time I get home the last thing I want to do is think about what I want to cook.
-Much of this could be solved by deciding what I want to cook each week, making detailed menu plans and shopping for the ingredients on the weekend.
+Much of this could be solved by deciding what I want to cook each week, making detailed menu plans, and shopping for the ingredients on the weekend.
 But honestly, that’s not me.
-Rarely do I plan in that type of detail; typically I buy a bunch of core ingredients (various proteins and vegetables) and anything that catches my fancy, and wing it.
+Rarely do I plan in that type of detail; typically I buy a bunch of core ingredients (various proteins and vegetables) and anything that catches my fancy and wing it.

 Cue Dr Phil, “How’s that workin’ for you?”

 Answer: Not so good.
-Because of this, I’ve decided to give a couple of the meal prep companies a try. if you’re not familiar with the concept, these are companies which send you all the ingredients for several meals and the recipes, and you prep and cook the meal yourself.
+Because of this, I’ve decided to give a couple of the meal prep companies a try. if you’re not familiar with the concept, these are companies that send you all the ingredients for several meals and the recipes, and you prep and cook the meal yourself.

 I have several friends who have tried these services and loved them, yet I resisted.
-I’m a (former) chef right?
+I’m a (former) chef, right?
 This would be great for someone else, but not me.
 It’s easy to get all judgy and think “why can’t you just shop?”
 I know, because I thought that myself.
 So, why would I need something like this?
 Well, for exactly the reasons listed above.
-For me it’s time, lack of desire to plan, and a lowering of food waste.
+For me, it’s time, lack of desire to plan, and a lowering of food waste.

 But for others, the reasons might be different.
 Some people are intimidated by the thought of planning and cooking several meals per week because they don’t know how to cook and plan.
 These kits can help alleviate the stress and they even might teach people how to cook.
 If that happens, it’s all good in my book.